 WAIVERS will need to be signed in store for this class.

 Jonathan Mincks – Wilderness Skills & Safety Instructor

 Mincks is a boondocks scholar who has been exploring the backcountry since in diapers.
 His life-long study and engagement in wilderness skills and emergency response has earned him multiple credentials in; Advanced Wilderness First Aid, CPR, Natural Medicine, Wilderness Survival, Desert Survival, Paddling Specialist and Outfitting.

 His approach to teaching is renowned for being practical, thorough, inspiring and current.
 His attention to detail and current "hacks" has garnered him acclaim from new enthusiasts and seasoned professionals alike.

-Members of the Central Arizona Mountain Rescue Association (CAMRA) Search and Rescue team after watching Mincks in action.
+Members of the Central Arizona Mountain Rescue Association SAR Team.